Pick up & Pass off

 Anyway, I get back to her in a slightly similar fashion "The ultimate fiction is always invisible and is created by anonymous authors.
 It is intended to be life-like as life.
 Is it more difficult to believe that the script you live is real, or the reality you take for granted is scripted?
 Our experience provides us with an answer - we have to put more effort to believe that the fiction is real than fictionalise our daily environments.
 However the ultimate fiction is beyond of those questions - it's unquestionable as it is closer to reality than reality itself.
 How many fictions - grande and petite we participate in with no being aware of it?
 Everyday life provides us with many complex narratives where we act as uncredited characters.
 Getting into crowd simulated by invisible pickpockets crew on a subway or making a detour on a cab in unfamiliar town according to the masterplan of twisted driver.
 Don't be surprised that you pay extra for your trip - there are no free fictions, you must pay for it as you purchase the ticket for the theatre.
 And don't think that you paid for the extra miles, you paid for the spectacle.
 By the way, Lucy, do you think that social ideals of pickpockets are OK?"

 "The only solution for the great artist of tomorrow is to go underground (Marcel Duchamp)" comes her answer.
-She definitely insists on her notion of invisibility art and the artist and that L'ecole des Pickpockets teaches not miraculous manual technique la Houdini, but more complex concept of artist's dissolution and evaporation aimed towards revolution.
+She definitely insists on her notion of invisibility art and the artist and that L'ecole des Pickpockets teaches not miraculous manual technique a la Houdini, but more complex concept of artist's dissolution and evaporation aimed towards revolution.

 "What do you mean?"
 I reply.
 "That "It's tomorrow already" (Mixmaster Morris)?"